Geography, M.A.

 Degree Requirements

-Students who enter the M.A. program are expected to complete a majority of their coursework credit hours in human geography and/or environment-society courses.
+Students who enter the M.A. program are expected to complete a majority of their coursework credit hours in human and human-environment courses.
 Master’s students must have an approved Master’s Program of Study (M-POS) form within 12 months of initial enrollment.
-All courses appearing on the M-POS must have a grade of B or better.

 There are two options for this degree: